flowbased/flow-based.org/README.md

 Most content goes there, as it provides a decent GUI for editing.

-Anyone with a Github acount should be able to edit.
+Anyone with a Github account should be able to edit.

 # [flowbased.org](https://flowbased.org) homepage